-If netting within portfolios were eliminated and the payout ratio were calculated correctly, the payout ratio for the 2013 to 2014 planning period would have been 87.5 percent instead of the reported 72.8.
-For the 2014 to 2015 and 2015 to 2016 planning periods there was no revenue inadequacy, so eliminating portfolio netting would have no effect.
+If netting within portfolios were eliminated and the payout ratio were calculated correctly, the payout ratio for the 2013/2014 planning period would have been 87.5 percent instead of the reported 72.8.
+For the 2014/2015, 2015/2016 and 2016/2017 planning periods there was no revenue inadequacy, so eliminating portfolio netting would have no effect.
 September 2016 experienced revenue inadequacy, but excess revenue was distributed from previous months to ensure full funding.
 For months with no revenue inadequacies there is no change in payout ratio.